Amit-1311/CG_Project/README.md

-# Life In A Metro - Computer Graphics Project
+# Life In A Metro

 ## Overview